-Fourteen easy to follow walk route maps from the beautiful village of Buttermere in the The Lake District National Park, Cumbria, England
+Fourteen easy to follow circular walk route maps from the beautiful village of Buttermere in the The Lake District National Park, Cumbria, England

 Syke Farm Camp Site offers basic camping along with two Yurts (which sleep 4 adults each) and a Shepherd's Hut that offers self-catering accommodation for two.

-Buttermere is an excellent base from which to explore the North Western Fells and the Western Fells of the Lake District with lots of local walks from a stroll around Buttermere Lake or Crummock Water to all-day hikes in the high mountains.
+Buttermere is an excellent base from which to explore the North Western Fells and the Western Fells of the Lake District, with lots of local walks from a stroll around Buttermere Lake or Crummock Water to all-day hikes in the high mountains.

 Walking the Wainwrights from Buttermere